nagyistge/euro-fxref-restapi/README.md

 # Euro Live and Historic Cross Rates RESTful service
-A demo SpringBoot project that that uses a RESTful service to return EURO exchange rate versus a given currency going back as far as 90 days.
+A demo SpringBoot project that that implements a RESTful service to return EURO exchange rate versus a given currency going back as far as 90 days.
+The service currently consumes xml feed from the European Central Bank (ECB) resource: http://www.ecb.europa.eu/stats/exchange/eurofxref/html/index.en.html

 ### To Fetch Live Rates
 ```